adrienpoly/stimulus-flatpickr/readme.md

 Coming ....

-## Overiding connect & disconnect
+## Overriding connect & disconnect

-if you need to overide the connect function in the extended controller, you need to call `super`
+if you need to override the connect function in the extended controller, you need to call `super`

 ```js
 connect(){